Adaptive Height Optimisation for Cellular-Connected UAVs using Reinforcement Learning: Evaluation

 \section{Evaluation}

-The main points that we want to evaluate are how the BS density and building densities influence the optimal height of a connected UAV.
-In order to assess each of these factors separately, we divide this section in the two subsections.
-First, we analyse the achievable throughput by BS density and building density, then we inspect height changes within each approach more closely.
+We evaluate how our \ac{rl} approach can adapt the \ac{uav} heights with a purpose to optimise the \ac{uav}'s \ac{qos}.
+The main points that we want to evaluate in this section are how the BS density and building densities influence the optimal height of a connected UAV.